arpitgandhi9/soundtouch-example-android/README.md

 # soundtouch-example-android
-Example of Soundcloud for Android studio
+Example of soundtouch for Android studio

+Editing pitch and tempo of WAV files in android.